 IAS Acting Director, Dr Isoa Korovulavula thanked Mr Sanday for the partnership.

-He said the collaboration between Kava Korporesen and the University will surely develop the capacity of Pacific islanders in the area of kava research so that they can better assist stakeholders in the kava industry.
+He said that collaboration between Kava Korporesen and the University will surely develop the capacity of Pacific islanders in the area of kava research so that they can better assist stakeholders in the kava industry.

 “This opens up new opportunities that will benefit the kava industry through new knowledge and possibly new products,” he said.